Article

 Opportunistic infection can cause post-transplant complications if not managed

-Immunosuppressive regimes are critical in controlling organ rejection but can increase the susceptibility of patients to certain infections.5 Cytomegalovirus (CMV) is one of the major sources of transplant-transmitted infections, affecting about 60-100% of adults after transplantation.6 Other notable pathogens include BK virus (BKV), Epstein-Barr virus (EBV), Herpes Simplex Virus (HSV), Varicella Zoster Virus (VZV), Toxoplasma gondii (Toxo), human Adenovirus (hADV) and, more recently, SARS-CoV-2.7-9
+Immunosuppressive regimes are critical in controlling organ rejection but can increase the susceptibility of patients to certain infections.5 Cytomegalovirus (CMV) is a major cause of infections post-transplant, with incidence varying by transplant type, donor-recipient match, and immunosuppressive regimen.
+Without prophylaxis, CMV rates are as high as 50-75% in lung/heart-lung transplants.6 Other notable pathogens include BK virus (BKV), Epstein-Barr virus (EBV), Herpes Simplex Virus (HSV), Varicella Zoster Virus (VZV), Toxoplasma gondii (Toxo), human Adenovirus (hADV) and, more recently, SARS-CoV-2.7-9

 Pre- and post-transplantation laboratory testing is critical to making the most out of every donation and to ensuring patients get the life-saving surgeries they need.